emcuttsy/monoglot-anxiety/content/english/blog/how-to-automatically-track-language-learning-time-using-ios-automations.md

 I'm not very organized.
 The only reason I can learn languages successfully is because languages are one of the few magical things in this world that don't require focused, structured work to get good at.
 Needless to say, it isn't natural for me to start and stop a time tracker whenever I do anything.

-Thankfully, internet strangers are far more clever than I am and someone figured out a solution: iOS automations.
+Thankfully, internet strangers are far more clever than I am and someone figured out a solution: iOS automations and shortcuts.

 **iOS automations can make it practically effortless to track time you spend learning languages using your phone.** You can essentially outsource the hard work of remembering to operate your time tracking app of choice to your phone.